orbixcustodian-songphont/tf-vpc/README.md

 using the provided variables.

 ## Custom Variables
-Below is a quick reference for the variables in custom.tfvars: (Note: all variables are required)
+Below is a quick reference for the variables in `custom.tfvars`: (Note: all variables are required)

 - ibmcloud_api_key: IBM Cloud API key with VPC permissions
 - vpc_name: Name for your VPC